 As depicted in the image above, we can see that <groupId> , <artifactId> and <version> tags form the part of the dependencies defined for the project.

-If we want to add Selenium dependencies in our project, then we need to have the below code snippet to the pom file.
+If we want to add Selenium dependencies to our project, then we need to have the below code snippet in the pom file.

 <!-- https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-java --> <dependency> <groupId> org.seleniumhq.selenium </groupId> <artifactId> selenium-java </artifactId> <version> 4.0.0-alpha-5 </version> </dependency>

 Out of the multiple projects hoisted in the Maven central repository, it identifies Selenium with the help of the groupId.
 Similarly, ArtifactId is like a subproject under the groupId.